The Bankrate promise

 - Flexible repayment terms: Personal loans offer repayment terms that usually range from 12 to 84 months.
 Payday loans usually must be repaid on your next payday, or typically within two to four weeks.

-- Predictable monthly payments: With a personal loan, you’ll make one monthly payment until you pay off the loan.
+- Predictable monthly payments: With a personal loan, you’ll make one monthly payment until you repay the loan.
 If the interest rate is fixed, your payment typically remains the same throughout the life of the loan.

-- Required credit check: This may sound like a downside, but a debt consolidation lender wants to make sure you can afford the monthly payments before you sign for the loan.
+- Required credit check: A debt consolidation lender wants to make sure you can afford the monthly payments before you sign for the loan.
+That might seem like a downside, but it means you’re less at risk of getting trapped in a debt cycle.
 They’ll usually verify your income source, check your credit reports or ask about cash reserves.
-Even if you have a lower credit score, they may be willing to work with you.
-Payday lenders, on the other hand, generally don’t check to make sure you can handle the loan.
+They may be willing to work with you even if you have a lower credit score.
+On the other hand, payday lenders generally don’t check to make sure you can handle the loan.

 - No rollovers: Once you’ve paid back all of the money, you’re done.
 Your account is closed and the loan is marked as paid off.
-If you need more money, you’ll have to apply for a new loan.
+You’ll have to apply for a new loan if you need more money.

 Drawbacks of a payday loan consolidation

-Payday loan relief probably sounds great, but you should consider these points before applying for a new personal loan:
+Payday loan relief probably sounds great.
+However, you should consider these points before applying for a new personal loan:

 - You may not qualify for a low interest rate.
-Personal loan interest rates typically range from about 4 to 36 percent, depending on your creditworthiness.
-Many online lenders are willing to work with people with low credit scores, though your interest rate may be on the higher end.
-They’re still lower, however, than the costs of a payday loan, which can have APRs around 400 percent or higher.
-You can also look into payday alternative loans if you’re a member of a credit union.
+Depending on your creditworthiness, personal loan interest rates typically range from about 4 to 36 percent.
+Many online lenders are willing to work with people with low credit scores, though your interest rate may be higher.
+They’re still lower, however, than the payday loan costs, which can have around 400 percent or higher APRs.
+You can also look into payday alternative loans if you’re a credit union member.
 These are small, short-term loans with affordable interest rates.

 Alternatives to payday loan debt consolidation

-If payday loan debt consolidation doesn’t sound right for your situation, consider these alternatives:
+Consider these alternatives if payday loan debt consolidation doesn’t sound right for your situation.